SeldonIO/seldon-core/ansible/README.md

 ansible-playbook playbooks/setup-seldon.yaml -e @<path-to-custom-images-config.yaml>
 ```

+If, instead of pulling images from an external repository you want to build certain components
+locally, please read README.dev.md

 ##### Private registries

 When using private registries, access needs to be authenticated (typically, via a